danielapoliveira/bioont-search-benchmark/README.md

     `$ scripts/index.sh`

+## Running the benchmark
-Start Virtuoso and keep Solr running.
+Keep Virtuoso and Solr running.
 Open the file [userinput/config.properties](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/config.properties) and change the necessary parameters.
 Note that you will need to register in [BioPortal](https://bioportal.bioontology.org/) to obtain an [API key](https://bioportal.bioontology.org/help#Getting_an_API_key).

 Also edit the [run-benchmark.sh](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/script/run-benchmark.sh) script and change the first three parameters to correspond to your Virtuoso server port, user, password and the directory of the Virtuoso database (e.g `VIRT_DB=virt_database`).

+To run the benchmark do the following:
-Then go to the benchmark directory and build with `mvn clean package`.
+    1.In the [benchmark](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/benchmark) directory build the project with `mvn clean package`.

- Finally, run the benchmark script, in the root of the project, with:

-     $ script/run-benchmark.sh

-The results will be saved in different directories of userinput.
+    2. In the repository root directory, bulk load the ontologies into Virtuoso with `script/run-benchmark.sh`.
+    3. Run the benchmark with `java -jar benchmark/target/bioont-1.0-SNAPSHOT-shaded.jar`
+    4. View the results in the [userinput/ranking_results](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/ranking_results) and [userinput/evaluation](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/evaluation) folders.

 # Customising input data
-If you wish to use the code with a customised set of ontologies you will need to create new [ontology configuration files](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/ontology_properties_files) and repeat the Solr steps starting from (iii).
-You will also need to add the acronym for those ontologies in [userinput/acronyms.txt](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/acronyms.txt) and the URL for their download in [userinput/uris.txt](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/uris.txt).
+If you wish to use the benchmark with a different set of ontologies you will need to create new [ontology configuration files](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/ontology_properties_files) with the exact some structure and repeat the Solr steps starting from (iii).
+You will also need to add the acronym for those new ontologies in [userinput/acronyms.txt](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/acronyms.txt) and the URL for their download in [userinput/uris.txt](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/uris.txt).

 To change the query terms used in the benchmark edit the file [userinput/test_terms.txt](https://github.com/danielapoliveira/bioont-search-benchmark/tree/master/userinput/test_terms.txt) and introduce one query term per line.